MercuryTechnologies/ghciwatch/README.md

 Recompiling a project when files change is a fairly common development task, so there's a bunch of tools with this same rough goal.
 In particular, [`watchexec`][watchexec] is a nice off-the-shelf solution.
 Why not just run `watchexec -e hs cabal build`?
-In truth, `ghcid-ng` doesn't just recompile the project when it detects changes.
+In truth, `ghciwatch` doesn't just recompile the project when it detects changes.
 It instead manages an interactive `ghci` session, instructing it to reload modules when relevant.
 This involves a fairly complex dance of communicating to `ghci` over stdin and parsing its stdout, so